API Reference

 df |> select($dept)

-filter(dataframe, predicate)
+filter(to_dataframe, predicate)

 Filter rows by condition.
 Supports NSE expressions with dollar-prefix column references.